-The other type I mentioned is the actual surgery itself.
+The other type I mentioned is the actual cosmetic surgery itself.
 This is almost like a documentary.
 You’re shooting the process itself, and these can be long.
 These don’t have to be edited.
 These can be 15 minutes.
-People want to know what’s gonna go on.
+People want to know what’s gonna to on.
 Not everybody, but a lot of people do.

 So those are two different types.

 There is a third type, which is a short video of the surgeon explaining general questions.
 These can work.
 People do look at these and listen to these, but I find that they’re less effective than the other two, just from the numbers that I look at.

 Video on your pages is an absolute must, especially your power pages and your procedure pages.
 You want to have some video on there, for different types of learners.
 Some people learn better through video.

 In fact, for a power page, I think you might even give a quick two-minute summation of your power page and almost recap what you’re talking about on that page, as a way of sparking people’s interest, almost like a trailer for your power page.